This post is by Bernie Carr, apartmentprepper.com

 With all the recent disasters – wildfires, floods, tornadoes, and now the coronavirus spread, I am seeing more people becoming concerned about preparing.
 Within the last month or so, I have been seeing more visits resulting from readers looking for information on prepping or becoming more self sufficient while living in an apartment.
 One of the most frequently asked questions is how does someone get started.

 I don’t claim to be an expert on the absolute best way, but I can speak to what I did myself.

-The first thing to do would be to first assess your situation.
-It would not make any sense to jump into something without first determining where you are and what you have:
+The first thing to do would be to first find out where you’re starting from.
+It would not make any sense to jump into something without first determining where you are and what you have.

 - Have you discussed this idea with your spouse or partner?
 Are they “on-board” with the idea?
 Ideally, both partners would be supportive of the plan.
 If not, there is some honest discussion to be done.